 I admire the flip-flop for its ability to say “I don’t care”.
 I made no effort.
 I couldn’t care any less if I tried.
 That slapping sound they make while you walk in them is offensive, obscene even adding to the layers of vulgarity.
 This footwear makes my feet feel both sweaty and exposed at the same time.
 Some think they are strictly for the beach or leisurely stays at a resort, to those I say you are totally missing their super power to deliver an insult at important junctures in your life.
 I supposed you could mitigate the nakedness by wearing nail polish and a dainty jingly anklet.
 Or let all your ten toes hang out in their natural weird twisted shapes.
 Nature over nurture.
 Chaos over reason.
 The ugly face of evolution on full display.
 Like a biological experiment that has gone bad.
 There are suitable times to strive and then there are times for giving up.
 Throwing in the towel.
 Flip-flops were made for the latter.

-Flip-flops make me think of The Dude in the movie The Big Lebowski.
+Flip-flops make me think of The Dude from Big Lebowski.
 In that scene when he is standing in a supermarket with his bath robe drinking unpaid for milk straight out of a carton.
 That is one way to wear them.

 There are other possibilities.
 One balloon begets another.

 To flip-flop is to suddenly change your mind.
 Calling someone a flip-flopper is a way of calling them morally suspect, as if those who change their minds are in some way being unfaithful to their ideals.
 This is nonsense, of course.
 People change their minds all the time, even about very important matters.
 That is how juries function.
 That is how society progresses.
 One flip-flop at a time.
 I have changed my mind about things large and small.
 Nothing says I can’t make up my mind like wearing a frilly floral dress with a leather motto jacket.
 It says I am tough, but not that tough.
 Actually!
 I can’t decide.